Late Breaking Abstracts

 Late breaking abstracts submission open: 1st August 2023

 Late breaking abstracts deadline: 31st August 2023 (Midnight BST)

-- Abstracts can be submitted via the link on this webpage after 1st August 2023 and no later than 31st August 2023 (Midnight BST).
+- Abstracts can be submitted via the link sent via email to all registered delegates on 1st August and in registration confirmation emails for registrations after this date.
+Submissions accepted after 1st August 2023 and no later than 31st August 2023 (Midnight BST).
 No registration code is required.

 - The presenting author must be registered for the congress in order to be able to submit an abstract.
 Only the presenting author can be the submitter of an abstract.
 An abstract submitted by someone who is not the presenter will be refused.

 - Abstracts cannot be submitted by email, fax or hard copy.

 - There is no fee to submit an abstract.
 A WMS Membership is not required to submit an abstract unless applying for a Fellowship.